 Appropriate Vaccine Usage

-This indicates the percent of residents who were administered the pneumonia and flu vaccines.
+This tells you the percentage of residents who were given the pneumonia and flu vaccines.
 High vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-In Haskell County Nursing Center, 14.6% Percentage of Patients
+In Haskell County Nursing Center, 33.54% of Patients

-This datapoint is a measure of the percentage of long-term care patients that needed increased assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and eating.
+This metric measures the percentage of long-term care patients who required additional assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and using the bathroom.
+Many believe this is a reliable measure of a resident's well-being.

 Ability to Keep Residents Mobile

-In Haskell County Nursing Center, 13.04% Percentage of Residents
+In Haskell County Nursing Center, 14.85% of Residents

 Hospitalizations

-This is a measure of the number of times residents are hospitalized per thousand days of patient care.
-Staying out of the hospital is key to maintaining the physical health of nursing home patients.
+This metric measures the number of times residents are hospitalized per 1,000 days of patient care.
+Avoiding hospitalizations is key to maintaining the physical health of patients.

 Short-term Care: Rehospitalizations

-In Haskell County Nursing Center, 13.04 Percentage of Residents Rehospitalized
+In Haskell County Nursing Center, 14.85% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Haskell County Nursing Center, 16.38 Percentage of Patients
+In Haskell County Nursing Center, 13.42% of Patients

 Nearby Hospitals